 If you are involved in a collision between two people and someone is injured, know that Vermont State Law requires that the two parties exchange names and contact information, and that this information must be shared with the ski patrol.

 Out of concern for the safety of our guests, recreational drone use is prohibited on or over Stowe Mountain Resort property.
-Commercial drone use is prohibited at SMR without prior written authorization from the SMR VP of Sales and Marketing.
+Commercial drone use is prohibited at Stowe Mountain Resort without prior written authorization from the Stowe Mountain Resort Director of Marketing.

 Dogs and skiing don’t mix.
 We don’t recommend that you bring your pet to the mountain.
 If you do, please keep him or her in the base areas.
 And please respect Stowe’s leash law and maintain control of your dog.